 There was a stern order barked from the front seat to do with the closing of the door or some thing to that effect, followed by a long explanation of some sort of Alien or extra terrestrial invasion and how Steven Hawkins mentioned if they invaded the only way we would drive them away was by just continuously bugging the hell out of them.
 What was happening to us at the moment?

 I looked at Andy in total amazement, what the hell was Darren going on about.
-Andy finally said “D Man” what’s up with this invasion” Look outside he Darren said.
+Andy finally said “D Man, what’s up with this invasion?”, then Darren replied: “look outside”.

 Five minutes later the swarm was back, there was noting we could do, Darren sat there with this look of utter defeat on his face as the insects enveloped the windscreen and slowly wormed there way into the van.
-Its was going to be a night of hell and Darren told us in no uncertain terms that he was never returning tho this part of Scotland
+It was going to be a night of hell and Darren told us in no uncertain terms that he was never returning tho this part of Scotland.